-The ion exchange process percolates water through bead-like spherical resin materials (ion-exchange resins).
+The ion exchange sends water through bead-like spherical resin materials (ion-exchange resins).
 Ions in the water are exchanged for other ions fixed to the beads.
 The two most common ion-exchange methods are softening and deionization.

 In water purification systems, hydraulic pressure is applied to the concentrated solution to counteract the osmotic pressure.
 Pure water is driven from the concentrated solution and collected downstream of the membrane.